mattetti/LiveTV/README.md

 ## Thanks

 Thanks to
-* Patrick Crowley for the current icon, hopefully, we'll come up with something better ;)
+* Patrick Crowley (@mokolabs) for the current icon, hopefully, we'll come up with something better ;)
-* Amr Numan Tamimi amrnt for contributing new channels.
+* Amr Numan Tamimi (@amrnt) for contributing new channels.
+* Mateus (@seanlilmateus) for the SnowLeopard fullscreen mode, thread bug fix and the extraction of the channels into a plist.